akolybelnikov/Unity3D_CS6457_OMSCS/Kolybelnikov_A_m3_readme.md

 Match Target is performed with the left `ctrl` key when the root-motion dude is in the proximity of the button.

-Toggle UI panel is performed with Escape button
+Toggle UI panel is performed with Escape button.

+The Door-prefabs are located one after another on the right side of the scene relative to the start position of the characters.